manggic/TypeScript/readme.md

 private: Only accessible inside the class <br>
 protected: Accessible inside the inherited class <br>

-We cannot create obj of abstract class
+We cannot create an object from an abstract class we can inherit properties from it in other class and can create obj of it

 <T, > - this is generics code not a tag